 Monkey Bowling 2

 Monkey Bowling 2 keeps both of the first modes, and adds a third.
-Normal mode is your standard game of bowling.
+Normal mode is a standard game of bowling.
 Challenge mode gives the player 12 throws to knock down all of the pins in 10 different formations.
 The third mode makes the lane different in each frame.
 Sometimes it will be moving, sometimes just really curved.
 In every other game, all of the characters are the same.
 In bowling, each character has it's own strengths and weaknesses.
 AiAi is all around.
 MeeMee has the best curve.
 GonGon has the fastest bowl.
 Baby's bowls are the easiest to aim.

 Monkey Golf 2